 This time around, the Government has taken an exclusive technique and needs the guidelines to cover all occupational schemes, including small self-administered projects (SSAS).

-According to Regina Doherty, Minister for Employment Affairs, that is so that “contributors of small schemes, such as small self-administered pension schemes, get the equal protections and oversight as contributors of large schemes, to guard their investments to offer adequate profits in retirement years.”
+According to Regina Doherty, Minister for Employment Affairs, this is so that “contributors of small schemes, such as small self-administered pension schemes, get the equal protections and oversight as contributors of large schemes, to guard their investments to offer adequate profits in retirement years.”